FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-05-30-world-management.md

 6. Upload the world folder by hovering over "Upload" and selecting "Upload Folder".

-7. Rename the folder you uploaded to `bedrock_level` by clicking on the 3 dots on the end and selecting "rename".
+7. Rename the folder you uploaded to `bedrock_level` by clicking on the 3 dots on the end and selecting "Rename".

 8. (Re)start the server.